sanketsans/openAIenv/README.md

 ### 2. Cross Entropy Method
 Here I use, CEM method to solve the environment.
 In this method, a small noise is added to weights to the neural network instead on the actions taken by the agent.
 It is an off policy reinforcement learning method.
-It uses a tanh activation function in the final layer - it can be used for continouse action space.
+It uses a tanh activation function in the final layer - **it can be used for continouse state action space.**
 - Instantiate a weight matrix.
 For every episode, a small amount of noise is added to the weight matrix and rewards are evaluated.
 Its like genetic evolution method -